 "Write an essay in which you explain how Dana Gioia builds an argument to persuade his audience that the decline of reading in America will have a negative effect on society."

-The Official SAT Study Guide (published in 2015 and available online for free) contains all of the previously mentioned practice tests at the end of the book.
-In the section about the new SAT essay (pages 173-221), however, there are two additional sample essay prompts.
+The Official SAT Study Guide (editions published in 2015 and later available online for free) contains all 10 of the previously mentioned practice tests at the end of the book.
+In the section about the new SAT essay, however, there are two additional sample essay prompts (accompanied by articles to analyze).

 Sample Prompt 1: